What to know about the latest Scrum Guide

 Scrums stated objective is to help teams and organizations “generate value through adaptive solutions for complex problems.”

-The 2020 Scrum Guide provides a framework that will help teams solve any type of problem, from engineering to construction to planning a mission to mars.
+The 2020 Scrum Guide provides a framework to help teams solve any type of problem.
+That includes domains outside of the world of software development, from engineering to construction to planning a mission to Mars.

 Scrum teams are capped at 10

-Scrum is intended to be used by small, highly motivated teams that place a high priority on continuously delivering software to their clients.
+Scrum is intended for use by small, highly motivated teams that highly prioritize continuous delivery of software to their clients.

 Only two people wrote the latest Scrum Guide